 Many cases of food poisoning can be avoided with proper precautions.
 If a nursing home fails to follow food safety regulations and take reasonable steps to prevent foodborne illnesses, they may be liable for a nursing home resident’s food poisoning illness or death.
+When that happens, having a competant and experienced Louisville nursing home injury lawyer is key to help you and your family start to move on financially.

 How Food Poisoning Happens in Nursing Homes